SBT Partners is the managed services provider that can assess your security needs and suggest the best possible solution.

 How Does Office 365 Handle MFA?

-Office 365 gives businesses unprecedented access over files, storage and network resources, all delivered through the cloud.
+Microsoft Office 365 gives businesses unprecedented access over files, storage and network resources, all delivered through the cloud.
 This is sometimes sensitive data that can include intellectual property and even internal emails.
 Microsoft Office 365 has been developed into a secure, agile business platform that you can trust to store your information.
 Office 365 comes with MFA as a basic, built-in option that is useful for many companies because it allows them to customize their options for the second verification method.
 Organizations looking for more robust security or that need to meet specific compliance requirements can upgrade to Azure Multi-Factor Authentication as an add-on.

 SBT Partners, Your Trusted, Modern MSP